 Arugula is a leafy green from the Brassicaceae family that goes by many different names, such as rocket, colewort, roquette, rucola and rucoli.

-Like other leafy greens, it’s packed with nutrients such as vitamins A, B9 and K (34).
+Like other leafy greens, it’s packed with nutrients such as pro-vitamin A carotenoids and vitamins B9 and K (31).

 Endive (pronounced “N-dive”) belongs to the Cichorium family.
 It’s less well known than other leafy greens, possibly because it’s difficult to grow.